 If your tortoise lives outdoors during most of the year and does not naturally hibernate once the outside temperature drops below 50 degrees Fahrenheit, or if he is too sick or underweight for you to allow him to go into hibernation, then you need to overwinter him indoors.

-Examples of sick tortoises would include those with heavy intestinal parasite burdens, signs of respiratory infections (eye or nasal discharge), wounds, or if you have a new tortoise and aren't sure of his health status.
+Examples of sick tortoises would include those with heavy intestinal parasite burdens, signs of respiratory infections (eye or nasal discharge), wounds, soft shells due to calcium deficiency, or if you have a new tortoise and aren't sure of his health status.
 These tortoises should be overwintered and not allowed to hibernate.

-Some breeds of healthy tortoises that require overwintering if housed outdoors in the warm months include any tropical variety of tortoise such as Sulcata tortoises (Geochelone sulcata) (unless you provide a heated, secure outdoor enclosure), Leopard tortoises (Geochelone paradis), Indian Star tortoises (Geochelone elegans), and Red footed tortoises (Geochelone carbonaria).
-These types of tortoises do not naturally hibernate in the wild therefore they require warm temperatures year round.
+Some species of healthy tortoises that require overwintering indoors (unless you provide a heated, secure outdoor enclosure) if housed outdoors in the warm months include any tropical species of tortoise such as Sulcata tortoises (Geochelone sulcata), Leopard tortoises (Geochelone paradis), Indian Star tortoises (Geochelone elegans), and Red-footed tortoises (Geochelone carbonaria).
+These types of tortoises do not naturally hibernate in the wild, therefore they require warm temperatures year round.

 What Kind of Enclosure Should I Use?

 The most popular choice for smaller tortoises is the storage container.
 They are inexpensive, compact, and easy to clean.
-Choose a natural substrate or bedding and then follow the specific care instructions for housing your species of tortoise indoors.
-These instructions should include proper basking and daytime temperatures, a UVB light on a 12 hour cycle, adequate water and appropriate foods.
+Choose a natural substrate or bedding for the bottom of the bin and then follow the specific care instructions for housing your species of tortoise indoors.
+The habitat should include proper basking and daytime temperatures, a UVB light on a 12 hour cycle, adequate water dish for soaking and appropriate foods.
+Keep the tortoise indoors until the outdoor temperature is warm enough day and night to return the tortoise to the outdoor habitat.

 Should I Just Let My Tortoise Hibernate Instead?